qsyed/jenkins_CI_CD/README.md

 # Setting up a Functional CI / CD pipeline

 > The first thing you need is a jenkins sever running in a public subnet.
-If you dont have that please refer to my github repo titled "jenkins-ec2"

-> from the command line of your public server execute the following commands to get the follow softwares and set the rght permissons: * ALL This Can Be Provided As UserData when starting up your ec2 instances*
+If you dont have that please refer to my github repo titled "jenkins-ec2". from the command line of your public server execute the following commands to get the follow softwares and set the rght permissons: * ALL This Can Be Provided As UserData when starting up your ec2 instances *

 * sudo yum install git -y
 * sudo yum install python3 -y